Muhammad Rafiq is a freelance writer, blogger, and translator with a master's degree in English literature from the University of Malakand.

 Another important characteristic of Middle English Literature is its oral quality.
 Most of the Middle English literature was meant to be listened to rather than read.
 As there were no printing facilities in those days, most of the literature was memorized.
 People used to memorize and retell poems or stories instead of reading.
 One of the things that hindered the spread of literature among the general public was the unavailability of books, which were so expensive that common people could not afford to buy them.

 As a result, verse is the normal medium for most forms of Middle English literature.
 Much that would now be written (prose, history, instruction, etc.) was put into verse, as that form made the words more memorable and more pleasant to listen to.

 Chivalry is a prominent feature of Middle English literature.
-The term came to mean the gallantry and honour expected of knights and a general sense of courtesy.
-Middle English poetry is mostly concerned with heroic deeds of knights.
+The term came to mean the gallantry and honor expected of knights and a general sense of courtesy.
+Middle English poetry is mostly concerned with the heroic deeds of knights.
 Look at the tales of Chaucer, wherein he gives full-fledged accounts of chivalry.
-It was the mains subject for authors of the Middle English Literature.
+It was the main subject for authors of Middle English Literature.
 Beowulf, The Canterbury Tales, and The Arthurian Legends dwell upon the heroic deeds of knights.

 Romance is another important characteristic of Middle English literature.
-Sir Gawain and the Green Knight, King Horn, Athelston, Gamelyn, Sir Orfeo are best examples of medieval romance.
+Sir Gawain and the Green Knight, King Horn, Athelston, Gamelyn, and Sir Orfeo are the best examples of medieval romance.

 One must say a word here about the artistic quality of medieval literature.
-And we must admit that, judged by modern standards, much of medieval literature (continental as well as English) is infra-literary (lowbrow).
+And we must admit that when judged by modern standards, much of medieval literature (continental as well as English) is infra-literary (lowbrow).
 This does not mean that there are no great works of the imagination in the Middle Ages.
-There are some, but poems like the Divine Comedy are rare in any age.
+There are some, but poems like the Divine Comedy are rare at any age.